 Note: In my example, RSLogix version 20.03 and 20.01 are both shown with the green “compatible” icon for Windows 7 SP1.

-If you have a comment, question, or suggestion, please feel free to submit them using the “Leave a reply” form at the bottom of this page.
+If you have a comment, question, or suggestion, please feel free to submit them using the “post a comment or question” link below.